evykassirer/notes/cs241/class_notes.md

  ### Context sensitive Analysis

 Now that we have a grammar and can parse, if our program is not rejected by this point, do we have a valid C program?

 No, but hopefully we haven't excluded any valid programs.

 What do we know? - The program is syntactically well-formed.
 What properties of valid C programs cannot be enforced by CFGs?
 - Variables and Functions - declaration before use, multiple declarations
 - Scope
 - Types - operators, parameter lists

 Third step of our compiler: parse tree -> [semantic analysis] -> symbol table and parse tree

-Note: our compiler is broken into separate programs to isolate the pieces of each assignment .
+Note: our compiler is broken into separate programs to isolate the pieces of each assignment.
 Remember the tree question from A3 for A8.

 To solve these, we need more complex programs.
 We will perform context sensitive analysis by traversing the parse tree.
 To use the given parse tree we need the following

 Example: expr - three children expr + expr

 	Class Tree {
 		public
 			string rule; //expr expr PLUS term
 			vector<string> tokens; // "expr, "expr", "PLUS", "term" vector<Tree*> children; // 3 children
 	}

 -----
 ## March 12

 Traversal through a tree:

 	void doSomething(const Tree &t) {
 		// do something with t
 		for(vector<TREE*>::const_iterator it = t.children.begin(); it != t.children.end(); ++it) {
 			dosomething(**it);
 		}
 	}

 ###Declaration Errors - Multiple/Missing